-The thesis path started from the idea that a 20th-century masterpiece as the former Valdo power station should be reused with the aim to and of little value as a record of the past (Fig. 6, 7).
-The design also entails the removal of the inter-floor elements for the inclusion of a keep its close contact with public life.
-The study is based on the adaptive-reuse process13- an approach closely related to historic consernew volume hosting stairways and an elevator.
-This plan solved the vation - that adapts building for new uses while keeping its features, problem of accessibility from one floor to the other while enabling a also preserving its tangible and intangible values. reassessment of the north-facing elevation.
-One of the main themes of the research concerned the criteria guiding The new X-Lam structures are distinct from - but never dominating decision-making in regard to new uses.
-On the basis of the study of - the pre-existing elements.
-The main element of reference remains the social and cultural context, and in view also of the imposing size of the power station itself, as part of a continuum with the history of the building, it was decided to revive the power station's fortunes as innovation that the building itself represents.
-The profile of the new volumes reminds the angles of the pre-existing roofing systems.
-For a new operational multi-functional center for Val Formazza (Fig. 4, 5).
-This approach favors accessibility to users and interprets the power the cladding, it was decided to use the same local stone adopted by station as a territorial catalyst.
-The growing demand among tourists for new experiences that are linked to the gualities of the area, local culture and traditions, were also seen as factors very much in keeping with the proposal for a multi-functional center as a pole of attraction for the site.
-In particular, the project offers new market spaces to taste and buy local products, educational spaces and a library for the Walser Association "Walserverein Pomatt".14
+The thesis path started from the idea that a 20th-century masterpiece as the former Valdo power station should be reused with the aim to keep its close contact with public life.
+The study is based on the adaptive-reuse process13- an approach closely related to historic conservation - that adapts building for new uses while keeping its features, also preserving its tangible and intangible values.

+One of the main themes of the research concerned the criteria guiding decision-making in regard to new uses.
+On the basis of the study of the social and cultural context, and in view also of the imposing size of the building, it was decided to revive the power station's fortunes as a new operational multi-functional center for Val Formazza (Fig. 4, 5).
+This approach favors accessibility to users and interprets the power station as a territorial catalyst.
+The growing demand among tourists for new experiences that are linked to the qualities of the area, local culture and traditions, were also seen as factors very much in keeping with the proposal for a multi-functional center as a pole of attraction for the site.
+In particular, the project offers new market spaces to taste and buy local products, educational spaces and a library for the Walser Association "Walserverein Pomatt".
+14